null

 FAQ: CERAMIC BEARINGS

-The all to common reason can be tracked back to cheap import bearings.
-The majority of import balls are actually ceramic coated steel balls.
+The common reason can be tracked back to cheap import ceramic balls.
+The most are actually ceramic coated steel balls.
 So when loads get to a certain point, the steel ball distorts and the ceramic "eggshell" breaks.
 We're not done yet.
-Most of the import silicon nitride balls are rather soft and porous, resulting in surface breakdown and failure.
-This is why we chose to use only Cerbec balls from Saint Gobain fifteen years ago.
-They're a helluva lot more expensive, but we don't have to deal with bearing failures.
-When we say that these are the best, we mean it!
+They are rather soft and porous, resulting in surface breakdown and failure.

-There is no question that ceramic hybrid bearings are "freer rolling" than steel bearings, but their high cost, understandably, gives pause to many.
+That's your call.
+There is no question that ceramic bearings are "freer rolling" than steel bearings, but their high cost, understandably, gives pause to many.
 The primary reason is the cost of the ceramic balls.
 The other is that they are hand-built, not mass produced.
-We do our best to offer MicroBlue ceramics priced as close to the market rate for a quality bearing as possible.
-Quite honestly, for those on a budget, we suggest you think about using one of our MicroBlue-coated steel ball bearings.
+For those on a budget, we suggest you think about using one of our MicroBlue-coated steel bearings.

 Back to Top